 Licensing the corporate brand externally to drive growth

 Much is written on product-brand licensing, yet hardly anything is written or published on corporate-brand licensing.
 So, let me have a stab at the relevance of corporate-brand licensing.
 First of all, a corporate brand is a highly valuable intangible asset; it helps a company differentiate itself among various stakeholder groups.
 Also bear in mind the 20% value of a company’s market cap that brand represents when applied to some of the largest companies in the world.
 Secondly, the moment you can license something, it means it has a value to someone else (the licensee), who’s willing to pay a percentage of revenue to use that asset.
 So, all put together, the asset that you’ve invested in represents a value to a business, rather than it being seen as a cost.
-This paradigm change, looking at the brand as a value creator than a cost, is what this is all about.
+This paradigm change, looking at the brand as a value creator rather than a cost is what this is all about.

 So, all put together, the asset that you’ve invested in represents a value to a business, rather than it being seen as a cost.